 I reached my destination, the Deadfall Lakes, shortly after 5.
 Making camp wound up being far more trying (and tiring) than I had planned.
 It took awhile to find an open campsite (there were a lot of locals out on Upper Deadfall Lake).
 Once I found one, on Lower Deadfall, getting water was a challenge.
 The lake wasn’t very deep, and the Sawyer Squeeze bag has a narrow opening, so my usual tactic of dragging my (wide-mouthed) water bag through the water completely failed.

 Normally, there is a creek that connects the two lakes, and I hoped to get flowing water there, but the creek was completely dry, and I had to resort to filling the bag by dunking it underwater, which worked, but only filled the bag halfway.
 Which meant about 16 - 20 oz of water, rather than the full 32 oz capacity.
 And since I was trying to fill three liters worth of water bottles, that was a lot of partially filled bags.
 And, I had to sit there and wait for the water to filter; I couldn’t do anything else in the interim.
 So what should have taken five minutes (plus another while to actually filter the water while I set up my tent and got ready for dinner) took at least half an hour, if not 45 minutes.

-Then, when I was getting dinner ready, the ziplock bag of mac & cheese wasn’t completely sealed, so half of it spilled out; most into my food. bag, but enough on the ground that I had to pick it up (and pick out the rocks and debris) so I’d have a full dinner.
+Then, when I was getting dinner ready, the ziplock bag of mac & cheese wasn’t completely sealed, so half of it spilled out; most went into my cook pot, but enough spilled on the ground that I had to pick it up (and pick out the rocks and debris) so I’d have a full dinner.